annabush092/SyncedIn-frontend/README.md

   done - allow users to edit their profile - think of a good way to approach this done - When you type in a route in the url, it does not go there- it instead just reroutes based on loadingPrep...

+  Move error state into the loadingReducer instead of the userReducer Find a way to display the error state in App if anything goes wrong.
+Modal?

+  When you re-load a profile page, it gets messed up (same problem)- try putting the profile state check in App instead of where it is...

+  Add instruments to the edit profile page.

 Not priority:

   Formatting!